 Heat build-up is the cause for carbon build-up.
-Carbon build-up is the formation of carbon inside of the burner (natural byproduct of fuel gas).
+Carbon build-up is the formation of carbon inside of the burner.
+This is a natural byproduct of fuel gasses.
+Please note that some fuel gasses, such as propane, contain more carbon content than others, leading to larger amounts of carbon build-up.
 This often results in degraded performance of the burner and possibly may cause carbon to expel out of the burner.
 Carbon that is present in the fuel gas (except hydrogen) effectively causes the flame to have more heat potential.
 If the stainless steel in the burner becomes heated to a significant level, the carbon from the fuel gas will bond to the walls of the stainless steel.
 When this occurs, the burner must be cleaned (see "Maintenance").
-Propane has a very high carbon content and will almost certainly cause carbon build-up.